giantswarm/awscnfm/docs/completion.md

-# Shell completion
+# Completion

 To make calling `awscnfm` actions easier and quicker, tab completion for shell commands is supported.

 ## ZSH